 OP: Jean-Louis: Cooking With the Seasons

 Thomasson-Grant, 1989.
 Hardcover.
-Near Fine in Good jacket.
+Very Good in Very Good jacket.
 First printing.

 French born chef Jean-Louis Palladin (1946–2001) was a bolt of lightning on the American food scene—a chef who understood his adopted country, cooked for its people, and won unqualified acclaim.